• Skip to primary navigation

 Refrigeration is not required, but if your brigadeiros are too soft or you don't plan on eating them the same or the next day, you should refrigerate them.

-See this post's "storage" section for more information about storage.
+See this post's "storage" section for more storage information.

 📖 Recipe / Receita